- 1 Introduction

 - Dust mite faeces is thought to be a common cause, but is very difficult to control.
 Some may benefit from measures to control this, such as limiting exposure to carpets, high-filtration vacuuming of mattresses, and use of a Gore-Tex mattress cover

-- Avoidance of dietary factors is not thought to be beneficial
+- Avoidance of dietary factors in adults is not thought to be beneficial

 - Lotions – these have both water and oil components and are moderately potent